-Will you let the market and outside influences ruin the rest of your summer?
-Your fall?
+Will you let the market and outside influences ruin your summer?
+Fall?

-Will you allow the election or political climate to impact your Thanksgiving dinner or Christmas with your family?
+Will you allow these external events completely out of your control to impact your Thanksgiving dinner or Christmas with your family?

 The power, and the choice, is yours.